-Spain’s education ODA has declined dramatically since 2008, when it ranked seventh in the OECD at US$469 million.
+Spain’s education ODA has declined dramatically since 2008, when it ranked among the OECD’s top donors at US$471 million.
 Overall, Spain’s education ODA decreased by 81% between 2008 and 2015.
-The decline in education ODA is explained by the general retrenchment of Spanish ODA as part of the government’s austerity measures over the past years.
-In spite of these funding decreases, education is a stated priority of Spain’s development policy, as outlined in Spain’s Master Plan for Spanish Cooperation 2013-2016.
-Education is included as a key element of one of 8 priorities for Spanish development policy: “foster[ing] systems of social cohesion, focusing on basic social services”.
-Education ODA might increase again as Spanish ODA as a whole recovers (for more details, see Question 1 of Donor Tracker’s Spain profile: How much ODA does Spain provide?), but as of yet there have been no concrete measures to achieve this.
+This decline is explained by the general retrenchment of Spanish ODA as part of the government’s austerity measures over the past years.
+In spite of these funding decreases, education is one of seven priorities of Spain’s development policy, as outlined in Spain’s ‘Master Plan for Spanish Cooperation 2018-2021’ (Master Plan).
+Education ODA might increase again as Spanish ODA as a whole recovers (for more details, see question one: ‘How much ODA does Spain provide?’), but as of yet there have been no concrete measures to achieve this.

 Spain provided a relatively small portion of its education ODA as bilateral funding in 2015: 42%, or US$38 million.
-By contrast, on average DAC donors spent 73% of their education ODA bilaterally in 2015.
+By contrast, on average DAC donors spent 62% of their education ODA bilaterally in 2015.
 This is reflective of Spain’s broader development portfolio, with mandatory contributions to multilateral organizations – particularly to the European Union – assuming a large role as bilateral ODA has been cut.
-Most of Spain’s bilateral funding for education went to general education, which accounted for 51% in 2015 (see figure below).
-Most of this (70%) was used to fund education facilities, and for the training and strengthening of education policy and administrative management (18%).
-With its emphasis on strengthening education policy, administration, as well as other aspects of general education, basic education, and vocational training, Spain’s stated education priorities largely align with its funding, which is mainly directed toward general education, vocational training, and basic education.
-Spain’s development agency (AECID) is in charge of implementing its bilateral programs and defines four priorities for its education support in its Master Plan for Spanish Cooperation 2013-2016:
+Between 2015 and 2016, bilateral education ODA went up by 31%, reaching US$50 million.
+Almost half of this went to ‘ general education’ (48%), which includes investments in system strengthening.
+Two-thirds of this funding went to education facilities and teacher training.
+The next-largest areas of funding in 2016 were vocational training (18%) and basic education (17%), which includes primary education.

 MAEC defines strategic orientations; AECID implements policy